 - Birth certificate or equivalent document (only in case of first-time applications)

 - Passport-sized photograph according to the ICAO criteria (colour photograph, size 3.5 x 4.5 cm)

 - Proof of accommodation in Austria according to the local standards (e.g. rental or subtenancy contract, legally valid preliminary contract, accommodation agreement ("Wohnrechtsvereinbarung")

 - Statement of the employer ("Arbeitgebererklärung"; to prove that you have a guaranteed offer for a highly qualified job for at least one year that corresponds to your education and with a minimum gross annual salary of 63,672.00 Euro [as of 2020])

 - Police clearance certificate from your country of residence (in individual cases also from your country of origin)

 - Proof of completion of a degree programme with a minimum duration of three years by means of a degree certificate and documentation of the status of the higher education institution

 - Confirmation of the Public Employment Service (AMS) that you are accepted as a key worker after a labour market check

-It is recommended to submit all foreign documents in legalised German translation as well as foreign documents and proofs (e.g. birth certificate) in legalised form according to the applicable regulations.
+It is recommended to submit all foreign documents in legalised German translation as well as foreign documents and proofs (e.g. birth certificate, police clearance certificate, school leaving certificate) in legalised form according to the applicable regulations.